 GeneCards Summary for ANXA5 Gene

 ANXA5 (Annexin A5) is a Protein Coding gene.
 Diseases associated with ANXA5 include Pregnancy Loss, Recurrent 3 and Antiphospholipid Syndrome.
-Among its related pathways are Simplified Interaction Map Between LOXL4 and Oxidative Stress Pathway and Response to elevated platelet cytosolic Ca2+.
+Among its related pathways are Simplified Interaction Map Between LOXL4 and Oxidative Stress Pathway and Prostaglandin Synthesis and Regulation.
 Gene Ontology (GO) annotations related to this gene include calcium ion binding and calcium-dependent phospholipid binding.
 An important paralog of this gene is ANXA4.

 UniProtKB/Swiss-Prot Summary for ANXA5 Gene